 Our graduates have achieved impressive career growth, including landing jobs at major technology companies such as Google and even becoming social entrepreneurs in their own right.
 Meet two of them.

 Luisa Naranjo Azcarate UC Berkeley Extension Business Administration and Marketing Certificates graduate; completed OPT at Google.

 Luisa earned her bachelor’s in psychology from Universidad Externado de Colombia, but was always interested in marketing and sales.
 When she decided to further her education and enhance her knowledge of the field, Luisa knew it had to be a program that was taught in English so she could continue practicing her language skills.
 She later realized the UC Berkeley Extension certificates would also qualify her to apply for OPT work authorization, which she used to land a job at Google.
 Read more of Luisa’s journey.

 Camilo Navarro Entrepreneurship and Project Management Certificates graduate; completed his OPT at Wheel the World, a social enterprise that he co-founded.

 Camilo earned his bachelor’s in business administration from Universidad Central de Chile before studying at UC Berkeley Extension.
 He has founded two businesses, his most recent called Wheel the World, an online travel platform that allows people with disabilities and their families and friends to travel around the world.
 Camilo worked to set up the business in the U.S. and was selected to be part of a Booking.com startup accelerator program for sustainable tourism, raising $200,000 (USD) through investors.
 To date, the company has booked more than 350 travel experiences.

-Find out how you can study in Berkeley and become eligible to apply for OPT through the Berkeley Haas Global Access Program (BHGAP), focused on entrepreneurship, or our Professional Certificates, which offer instruction on a variety of technology and business subjects.
+Find out how you can study in Berkeley and become eligible to apply for OPT through the Berkeley Haas Global Access Program (BHGAP).

 Visit our blog to read more international student stories.